 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Milwaukee were higher than average in January and February of 2020.1 That pattern reversed in March, and filings by and large ceased in April and May.
 In a normal April, over 1,000 evictions are filed in Milwaukee.
 In April 2020, only 15 were filed.
-Filings increased dramatically in June and July following the expiration of state-wide eviction protections, but then decreased moderately in following months.2
+Filings increased dramatically in June and July following the expiration of state-wide eviction protections, and since then, have increased steadily to normal levels.2

 Milwaukee is made up of 298 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2012–2016.1